 When news broke on Instagram of Coya’s reopening in Monaco, the phone started to ring off the hook within 10 minutes.

 “Funnily enough, our base in London made a mistake and sent out the wrong opening date with that post,” General Manager Eric Gorjux laughs as we sit at one of the colourful dining tables overlooking the Mediterranean.
 “Monaco is so small and Coya is so popular, all you need is one message on Instagram.”

-Coya’s annual reopening normally marks the start of “the season” in Monaco, coinciding with the first of a long line of prestigious events – the Monte-Carlo Rolex Tennis Masters – and signalling the return of fine weather and fun times.
+Coya’s annual reopening normally marks the start of “the season” in Monaco, coinciding with the first of a long line of prestigious events – like the Monte-Carlo Rolex Tennis Masters – and signals the return of fine weather and fun times.